matthman2019/AgendaApp/API.md

 2. Java
 -- Pros: Also pretty easy to learn (so I hear)
--- Cons: Verbose, We don't all know Java, Java is harder to setup than Python.
+-- Cons: Verbose, We don't all know Java, Java is harder to setup than Python (in my opinion).
 Object Oriented Programming is hard to learn

 3. HTML, CSS, Javascript
 -- Pros: Website!
 JS doesn't use OOP, it's very functionally based and is also easy to learn.